damianhakert/damianhakert.github.io/source/handbook/support/workflows/support_workflows/issue_escalations.html.md

 ### Regressions

-We aim to fix [regressions](/handbook/what-is/#regression) in patch releases, when possible.
+We aim to fix [regressions](/handbook/glossary/#regression) in patch releases, when possible.
 However, not all regressions are created equal - we will work to patch the high-impact ones first.

 For all regressions, add the `~regression` label.
-For high-impact regressions, also add `~"Next Patch Release"` and add the **current** development milestone.
+For high-impact regressions, also add `~"Next Patch Release"` and add the **current** _development month_ milestone.
-The **current** development milestone is the release coming up in the current month.
+Development months run from the 7th to the 6th and the **current** _development month_ milestone is typically one milestone _ahead_ of the _release month_ milestone for the current month's release.
 This can be confusing because the regression may be for 8.15, and should be fixed in an 8.15 patch release.
-However, the developers are working in the 8.16 milestone, so the regression should be assigned there for attention.
+However, the developers are working on the release of the feature-frozen 8.16 milestone, and on the newest release in milestone 9.0, so the regression should be assigned there (9.0) for attention.

 ### Bugs and Feature Proposals

-By default, do not add any priority label to bugs and feature proposals.
-This will put the request in the 'backlog' at a normal priority level.
-This does not mean it will be ignored, but it means it is not high-impact.
+By default, add an appropriate [support priority label](#support-priority-labels) to bugs and feature proposals.

-If the bug or feature proposal is particularly high impact, use the [Support Priority labels](#Support-Priority-labels) to assign an initial priority.
 The labels are `~SP1`, `~SP2`, and `~SP3`, where `SP1` is the highest priority.
 These labels are applied in addition to the `~bug`, `~feature proposal` and `~customer` labels.
-Use priority labels sparingly - we have limited development resources.

-Before the next release, the scheduling team will review the support priorities and will choose the top few to mark as deliverable.
-Issues are not scheduled for a particular release unless the scheduling team adds them to a milestone *and* they are assigned to a developer.
-We aim to be realistic about scheduled deliverables and will avoid scheduling issues that cannot be delivered in a given release.
+Use priority labels in accordance with the urgency / impact matrix below.

 > **Note about feature proposals:** GitLab has limited development resources.
   Additionally, we must think about how widely applicable a feature may be to